-Depression is one of the most common mental health problems that men struggle with in America.
+Depression is one of the most common mental health problems in America.
 Sometimes depression develops on its own, but other times depression co-occurs with substance abuse and/or addiction.
 Regardless of how it develops, getting depression treatment is critical to heal and find a way back out of the darkness.

 What Is Depression?